 Other big changes in life are also difficult to prepare for such as an impending marriage, divorce, or relocation.
 I mean, there isn’t exactly a universal guide to getting hitched as it’s different for everybody.
 So the best way to get ready for change (aside from doing your basic homework) is to prepare mentally and emotionally.

-Being in the Right Frame of Mind
+Get in the Right Frame of Mind for Life Changes

 Instead of facing change with fear and dread, remind yourself that a stagnant life is a boring one.
 Trying to resist and work against any impending change is as tiring as swimming against the tide.
 Allow yourself to ‘go with the flow’ and view change in a positive light.